clairton/ember-maskmoney/README.md

 #### **Important**, use `number` attribute for bindings

-It extentends `Ember.TextField`, so you can also use all of its options.
+It extends `Ember.TextField`, so you can also use all of its options.